Workers menu

 • Provide their business details and register with LeavePlus.

-• Submit quarterly long service leave returns by the due date.
+• Submit quarterly long service leave returns of their workers’ days and wages by the due date.

 • Pay long service leave charges by the due date.

-It is compulsory to register with LeavePlus as an employer, if you are someone (not including Government bodies) who:
+It is compulsory to register with LeavePlus as an employer, if you:

-• Employs workers under a contract of employment (which need not be formal or written);
+• Being an employer in the construction industry in Victoria, employ workers under a contract of employment (which need not be formal or written); or

-• Being a principal contractor, engages other employers or Working Subcontractors by contract, not being a contract of employment, or
+• Being a principal contractor in the construction industry in Victoria, engage other employers or working sub-contractors by contract, not being a contract of employment, or

 • Being a working subcontractor employs a worker.